- Home

 In the past, if you were covered by a Hospital policy with restricted benefits for psychiatric care, you had to upgrade and complete a two-month waiting period before being able to access your additional benefits.
 However, from 1 April 2018, the Australian Government has mandated that you can upgrade for access to higher psychiatric care benefits in a private hospital without having to serve the additional waiting period on the upgrade.

 This exemption applies only once per lifetime and is only available if you have already been a member for two months on any level of Hospital cover.
-If you’d like more details about this exemption, you can call our Member Care team on 1300 654 123.
+If you’d like more details about this exemption, you can call our Member Services team on 1300 654 123.

 How to claim your hospital expenses